 The main environmental concern associated with waste build up in landfills is the production of leachate, methane gas and loose waste.
 Leachate is a thick liquid that forms when garbage decomposes while methane gas is produced as a result of anaerobic decomposition.
 Loose waste, on the other hand, attracts disease-causing organisms transmitted through the air.

 These alarming statistics have caused many London households to set up private initiatives to reduce waste at home and the in streets.
-While the government has such programs implemented through the local city councils, they are overwhelmed by the amount of rubbish in London.
+While the government has such programs implemented through the local city councils, they are overwhelmed by the amount of rubbish removal.
 We look at two such initiatives mobilised by private companies and the residents of different neighbourhoods.

 The program was formed by renowned manufacturers of consumer goods (Unilever, P&G, Nestle and PepsiCo, among others) in collaboration with TerraCycle, a recycling specialist.
 The initiative aims at helping households collect used or empty packaging for recycling, reuse or refilling.
 Its goal is to reduce reliance on single-use plastics at home.

 The Loop also envisions a world where people will purchase and use a range of products in customised, brand-specific packages that can be collected, cleaned and reused.
 During the launch of this program, Unilever announced plans to start using reusable packaging across nine brands, including Love and Beauty Planet, REN Clean Skincare, Seventh Generation and Hellman’s.
 The Loop also creates a platform for challenging companies to innovate and implement value chains that integrate reusable packaging as part of rubbish removal London.